|Utility Accounting Software & Services|

 Both Energy Accounting and Utility Accounting represent a systematic way of recording, analyzing, and reporting energy and other utility costs and usage on a regular basis.
 Originally, software for this purpose tended to track only energy services (which can be converted to "British Thermal Units") such as electricity, natural gas, propane, oil, etc. As a result, it was called Energy Accounting software.
 As software has evolved and "non-energy" utility services such as water, sewer, and garbage were added, the software and the process became known by the broader term "Utility Accounting".

-The Utility Manager software is a full-featured utility accounting package that has been developed since 1984 - more than 25 years now - and includes both energy and "non-energy" services types.
+The Utility Manager (for your network) and The Energy Center (100% web-based) software are full-featured utility accounting packages that have development roots back to 1984 - more than 30 years now - and include both energy and "non-energy" services types.

 Simple spreadsheets are fine for just recording the information on your utility bills, but when many dozens, hundreds, or thousands of utility bills need to be tracked, spreadsheets quickly become the wrong tool for the job.
-A database application such as Utility Manager provides the needed horsepower to process and analyze larger numbers of bills.
-The program has been specifically designed over the last 25 years to streamline the data entry process and ensure the accuracy of the utility account numbers, dates, and billing details entered.
+Database applications such as Utility Manager (for your network) or The Energy Center (100% web-based) provide the needed horsepower to process and analyze larger numbers of bills.
+The programs have been specifically designed over the last 30 years to streamline the data entry process and ensure the accuracy of the utility account numbers, dates, and billing details entered.

-Moreover, UM's flexible reporting and graphing options, ability to create reporting groups and subgroups, billing period proration, and avoided cost reporting are difficult at best to replicate within spreadsheets ... especially in a manner that's easily understandable to other people within your organization.
-Utility Management Services specializes in converting "home grown" tracking spreadsheets into Utility Manager which allows you to preserve the investment of time and effort you've made in your spreadsheets.
+Moreover, both programs' flexible reporting and graphing options, ability to create reporting groups and subgroups, billing period proration, and avoided cost reporting are difficult at best to replicate within spreadsheets ... especially in a manner that's easily understandable to other people within your organization.
+Utility Management Services specializes in converting "home grown" tracking spreadsheets into Utility Manager or The Energy Center which allows you to preserve the investment of time and effort you've made in your spreadsheets.

-Utility Manager can often pay for itself through more careful monitoring of your utility usage and cost.
+Both Utility Manager (for your network) and The Energy Center (100% web-based) can often pay for themselves through more careful monitoring of your utility usage and cost.
 A powerful billing audit feature can analyze your utility bills against the history of each account through a series of nearly two dozen checks designed to flag abnormal usage and costs, overlapping service periods, duplicate bills, etc. Many Utility Manager users have caught and recovered many thousands of dollars in utility billing errors by using Utility Manager's billing audit feature.

-The Utility Manager is a full featured software program for tracking and managing the utility bills your organization receives from utility companies.
-It's designed for any organization (e.g., public agencies, property management companies, retail stores) that receives significant numbers of utility bills each month.
-It can address the needs of both facility managers/energy managers as well as accounting personnel.
+The Utility Manager (for your network) and The Energy Center (100% web-based) are full featured software programs for tracking and managing the utility bills your organization receives from utility companies.
+They are designed for any organization (e.g., public agencies, property management companies, retail stores) that receives significant numbers of utility bills each month.
+They can address the needs of both facility managers/energy managers as well as accounting personnel.
 Utility services that can be tracked include electricity, natural gas, water, sewer, trash, recycling, and many others.

-Using Utility Manager can greatly improve your organization's ability to track and analyze utility bill usage and cost, improve the efficiency of processing utility bills for payment, help locate potential billing errors, and target your utility conservation efforts.
+Using Utility Manager or The Energy Center can greatly improve your organization's ability to track and analyze utility bill usage and cost, improve the efficiency of processing utility bills for payment, help locate potential billing errors, and target your utility conservation efforts.

 The Utility Manager is available in two different versions: Utility Manager Pro and Utility Manager Server.

-Utility Manager Pro is a full featured utility accounting program.
+Utility Manager Pro is a full featured utility accounting program that is installed on your network.
 The program uses Microsoft Access tables as its underlying data warehouse, but owning Microsoft Access is not required to operate Utility Manager Pro.
-UM Pro includes a 5-user software license and one year of technical support.
+UM Pro includes a 5-concurrent user software license and one year of technical support.
 It may be used for tracking up to 1,000 site locations and up to 2,000 utility accounts.
 If you have more sites and accounts than this, consider using the Utility Manager Server version.

-Utility Manager Server offers more advanced features and uses Microsoft SQL Server as its underlying data warehouse.
+Utility Manager Server is also installed on your network and offers more advanced features and uses Microsoft SQL Server as its underlying data warehouse.
 MS SQL Server is required to operate UM Server but is not included as part of the software package.
-UM Server includes a 25-user software license and one year of technical support.
+UM Server includes a 25-concurrent user software license and one year of technical support.
 It may be used for tracking many thousands of sites and utility accounts.

-For more information, please see Compare Utility Manager Pro to Utility Manager Server
+For more information, please see Compare Utility Manager and The Energy Center

-Utility Manager is comprehensive in its ability to track utilities and includes up to 19 different types of utility services which may be tracked.
+Both Utility Manager (for your network) and The Energy Center (100% web-based) are comprehensive in their ability to track utilities and include a wide variety of different types of utility services which may be tracked.
 Energy services that may be tracked include:

 Other utility services which may be tracked include: